 Wapping Rose Gardens

-Wapping Hydraulic Power Station: This former power station with machinery still present, is now an exhibition space, arts center and restaurant.
-It is a grade II* Listed Building.
-We saw the Post Nomadic Mind which was absolutely fantastic and is showing until l16 October 2018 so go now!
+Wapping Hydraulic Power Station: This former power station with machinery still present, is now an exhibition space, arts centre and restaurant.
+It is a Grade II* Listed Building.
+When I’ve walked past this building recently it looks as though it may have closed.

 Wapping Hydraulic Power Station